mk-fg/fgtk/README.md

 connection table (with pids on only one end of those), into more readable aggregated `<socket-path> :: <listening-pid> :: <clients...>` list.

-A bit like running `ss -x`, and then `ss -xp src <socket>` on each socket from the left column there, aggregating all client pids into a single per-socket line.
+`ss -xp src <socket>` is closest to this functionality, but doesn't actually list clients connected there, e.g. for X11 socket it lists same Xorg process uselessly for each connection, instead of actual X apps connected to that socket.

-Use-case is to quickly check what's connected to some socket path you don't remember exactly, by printing a short list of all of them with listener/client pids, when some connection hangs or ssh-agent asks for fido2 touch-check unexpectedly.
+Use-case is to quickly check what's connected to some socket path (which maybe you don't remember exactly), by printing a short list of all of them with listener/client pids, when some connection hangs or ssh-agent asks for fido2 touch-check unexpectedly.